outdreamer/build-a-cure-1/docs/tasks/work.md

 			- variable layers

+				- value-differentiating rules

-				- variable size, like number of words or the grouping mechanism used to categorize values for a variable, like the mechanism differentiating word vs. phrase vs. sentence)
+					- variable size, like number of words or the grouping rule used to categorize values for a variable, like the rule differentiating word vs. phrase vs. sentence)

 						- example grouping mechanism other than size
 							- phrases have adjacence to/containment by filler words or identifying words like subjects & subject action verbs
 							- sentences have subject-predicate clauses

 						- sentence: sentence
 							- is this sentence normal for its contexts (neighbors, summary, paragraph, template, email title/subject/recipients/metadata)

 						- sentence: word (is the word normal for this sentence, is the sentence normal for this word

+				- variable-grouping rules (into types, relevant variable sets, isolatable variable sets, alternative or proxy sets, outlier-predicting sets, etc)

+			- probability distribution for variables

+				- there will occasionally be a need for an outlier variable to make certain predictions, resolving questions that dont come up often

+				- common variable sets can be pulled from variables within x standard deviations away (variable sets which may have the same/similar average or average definition)

 			- variable sequences (ordered by importance, causal direction, etc)